-So here we are returning to Standard Time again, which occurred last Sunday, November 7th.
+So here we are, soon returning to Standard Time again.
 While we all love that extra hour of sleep, these twice-a-year “adjustments” tend to affect many of us by disrupting our circadian rhythms.
 According to Psychology Today, circadian rhythm is often referred to as the “body clock.”
 The circadian rhythm is a 24-hour cycle that tells our bodies when to sleep and regulates many other physiological processes.
 This internal body clock is affected by environmental cues, such as sunlight and temperature.
 When one’s circadian rhythm is disrupted, sleeping and eating patterns can run amok.

 I don’t know about you, but this twice-a-year transition can throw my body for a loop and has wreaked havoc on my sleep patterns for the several nights that it takes to correct itself.